-Like many assisted living centers, the people who live there each have their own small apartments, but they all eat at a central cafeteria.
+Like many assisted living centers, even though the people who live there each have their own small apartments, but they all have to go to eat at a central cafeteria.

 One morning, one of the residents didn’t show up for breakfast, so my wife went upstairs and knocked on his door to see if everything was ok.